 First things first: everything that has to do with the novel coronavirus comes with a lot of uncertainty and changes quickly.
 I am not an epidemiologist or a government official.
 This article is updated to inform you of travel restrictions in Italy in 2020 and to direct you to the official sources of information.
 That being said, the short answer is: at this point, no one knows what travel in Italy will be like in 2020.
 For official announcements in Italian, refer to the Ministry of Foreign Affairs.

 So is your Italy 2020 vacation going to happen or not?

 Italy entered Phase 2 of its national lockdown on May 4, 2020.
 At this point, businesses such as construction firms and manufacturing plants have reopened.
 Many restaurants and coffee bars are slowly reopening for takeaway, and the government recently suggested that they could open for dining in (with restrictions) on May 18th.
-Museums and cultural sites will also be allowed to open on May 18th, with safety precautions in place.
+Museums and cultural sites were allowed to open on May 18th, with safety precautions in place.
 However, this is not business as usual.